felixchenfy/API_for_Simulating_Multi-Link_System/Report_part1.md

 I detect the impact by checking these two criteria.

 ### 3.4 Impact Update
 After detecting one or more impacts, my NDSolve breaks up.
-Then I do the impact updates for all the impacts one by one, get the new $dq$, and call the NDSolve again.
+Then I do the impact updates for all the impacts one by one, get the new $\mathbf{dq}$, and call the NDSolve again.

 The logic of my code looks like this: